arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 For each of those monadic types, `Reader`, `Writer`, `NonDeterministic` etc, we will end up defining a specific implementation of `Apply`.
 Think about it like this: all those kinds of impurity will be abstracted away behind the very same interface; you will be able to manipulate all of them, as pure functions, using the very same `Apply` and `Compose`, regardless which specific impurity they deal with.
-This is in fact the key to segregate your pure domain logic from whatever source of impurity your application will need to deal with.
+This is in fact the key to segregate your pure domain logic from whatever source of impurity your application needs to deal with.
 It's about pushing impurity outside your code, while aknowledging it *does exist* and it must be handled with great gravity.

 Look, this listing.
 It is based on [language-ext][language-ext] and it uses Linq expressions as the main costructs.
 It combines 3 functions whose type signature signal they are performing synchronous IO side effects: